 Tudor Clothing - Dress to Impress

-How do we know she was rich?
+How do we know she was a rich lady?